Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Experiments

 \subsection{Result and Discussion}

-Table \ref{tab1} and Table \ref{tab2} show the classification results on two datasets.
-The RTNet achieves the best accuracy on most transfer tasks.
-In particular, RTNet outperforms other methods by a large margin on tasks with small source domain and small target domain, e.g. A31$\rightarrow$W10, and on tasks with large source domain and large target domain, e.g. SVHN10$\rightarrow$MNIST5.
-These results confirm that our approach can learn more transferable features in PDA scenarios of various scales by promoting the positive transfer from the related source samples to the target samples and suppressing the negative transfer from the unrelated source samples to the target samples.

-By looking at the Table \ref{tab1} and Table \ref{tab2}, several observations can be made.
-First, the previous standard domain adaptation methods including those based on adversarial network (DANN), and those based on moment match (DAN and CORAL) perform worse than standard deep learning method (ResNet-50 or modified LeNet), indicating that they were affected by the negative transfer.
-These methods reduce the shift of the marginal distribution between domains without considering the conditional distribution, thus matching the outlier source class with the target domain, resulting in weak classifier performance.
-Second, JDDA only suffers from a slight negative transfer effect, which indicates that a nice manifold structure can avoid the impact of outlier source categories to some degree.
-Third, PDA methods (SAN and PADA) improve classification accuracy by a large margin since their weighting mechanisms can mitigate negative transfer caused by outlier categories.
-Finally, RTNet achieves the best performance.
-Different from the previous PDA methods which only rely on the predicted probability distribution to obtain the weight , RTNet combines the high-level semantic feature and predicted probability distribution to select the source sample, and employs the pixel-level reconstruction error as the evaluation criteria to guide the learning of policy network.
+Tables \ref{tab1} and \ref{tab2} show the classification results on three datasets.
+By looking these tables, several observations can be made.
+(1) the previous standard DA methods including those based on adversarial network (DANN), and those based on moment match (DAN, JDDA, and CORAL) perform even worse than non-adaptation (NoA) model, indicating that they were affected by the negative transfer.
+(2) PDA methods (ETN and PADA) improve classification accuracy by a large margin since their weighting mechanisms can mitigate negative transfer caused by outlier categories.
+(3) Comparing the model with the RDS (RTNet and RTNet$_{adv}$) and the model without the RDS (CORAL and DANN), the model with the RDS can alleviate the negative transfer to greatly improve the performance of the model in the target domain.
+This proves that the selector we design is a general model and can be easily integrated into existing DA models, including not only matching-based methods but also adversarial-based methods.
+(4) RTNet / RTNet$_{adv}$ achieves the best accuracy on most transfer tasks.
+Different from the previous PDA methods which only rely on the high-level information to obtain the weight, RTNet / RTNet$_{adv}$ adopts the high-level information to select the source sample, and employs the pixel-level information as evaluation criteria to guide the learning of policy network.
 Thus, this selection mechanism can detect outlier source classes more effectively and transfer relevant samples.